 Port Augusta - Eyre Peninsula, SA

-There are potential benefits in Port Augusta as mining and power generation projects transition from coal-fired energy to clean energy.
+There are upcoming benefits for Port Augusta as mining and power generation projects transition from coal-fired energy to clean energy.
 Major new projects are on the horizon, promising jobs and the possibility of cheaper electricity for South Australia.

-British industrialist Sanjeev Gupta, who bought the Wyalla Steelworks, is investing $1 billion in energy projects to drive his iron ore mines and processing plants.
+British industrialist Sanjeev Gupta, who bought the Whyalla Steelworks, is investing $1 billion in energy projects to drive his iron ore mines and processing plants.